 If you want to work with the DOD moving forward, this needs to be something your organization proactively considers.

-However, it is important to remember that good security practices are all about being prepared.
+The actual CMMC levels requirement will not begin for quite some time for a lot of organizations, however, it is important to remember that good security practices are all about being prepared.
 So is audit prep.

 More importantly, though, major changes in security programs often require changes in thinking and behavior at the organizational level.
 This is not something that happens overnight.
 To create a culture where security becomes the focus, you will need time.

 While time feels like a luxury now, the sooner you begin making these changes, the easier it will be when the time for compliance comes.
 And remember, certification requires evidence that practices and procedures have been implemented for a “significant” period of time.

 Do not think you can purchase a policy deck a month before the CA is set to arrive and pass the assessment?
 Not likely.